 Later in the spring of 2009 came the release of my novel Strange Company: An Untold Story of the American Revolution as well as a young adult novel entitled Sometimes A Warm Rain Falls.
 In 2011 came publication of Real Heroes, Real Battles, a book from Sons of Liberty Press collecting all of my non-fiction articles dealing with the American Revolution, the Civil War, and World War II!

 Next, Sons of Liberty also released a new anthology featuring stories and articles dealing with my home town of Lowell, Massachusetts.
 River Muse: Tales of Lowell and the Merrimack Valley includes a lengthy piece by yours truly on my experiences as a committed bibliophile growing up in the city during the 1960s.
 The volume also features a stellar list of other contributors as well as never before published material by that other Lowell native son, Jack Kerouac.
+But for those uninterested in owning a copy of that book, they can visit the website for the new Amazing Stories where "I Was a Teenaged Bibliophile" can be cherished for free!

 All of which brings things up to date except to mention that a couple years ago I returned to Fungi, my aforementioned magazine of weird fiction, and released issue #20.
-That was so well received, that now, two years later, I've just released Fungi #21, a whopping 419 page tome featuring stories, articles, and art from the best writers, scholars, and artists in both the United States and the United Kingdom.
+That was so well received, that two years later, I released Fungi #21, a whopping 419 page tome featuring stories, articles, and art from the best writers, scholars, and artists in both the United States and the United Kingdom.
 For more details, check both issues out elsewhere on this site!

 For more information on each of these projects, keep checking back here or click the appropriate links elsewhere on this page.
 And don’t be shy about letting me know what you think by using comment links provided.